madhavan-raja/furdb/README.md

 ### Command Line

-If the executable is present in your `PATH`, you can directly run the server.
+If the executable is present in your `PATH`, you can run the server from the command line.

 ```sh
 furdb --workdir "/furdb" serve --port 5678
 ```

-You can run the `help` command to see all the available options.
+You can use the `help` command to see all the available options.

 ```sh
 furdb help